dezy433/python_essential_1/README.md

 # python_essential_1
-added key again due to email being wrong made a repostry on github
+added key again due to email being wrong made a repository on github
+Cloned repository to local computer